-Falling plates season to start the first Wednesday in April, weather permitting, and continue every Wednesday, weather permitting, through October.
-Shooting begins about 4:30 PM until ???
+Falling plates season to start the TBA, weather permitting, and continue every Wednesday, weather permitting, through October.
+Shooting begins about TBA

-Carbines with pistol ammunition, any .22, any pistol, any shotgun with shot.
+Only handguns are allowed.
+No magnum calibers are allowed, including .22 Magnum.
+No .44 SPL is allowed.
+No rifles are allowed on the Falling Plates.
 No metal piercing full jacket ammo allowed.
-Pistols with .22 caliber ammo will knock down the plates so inexpensive fun is available.
+Handguns with .22 caliber ammo will knock down the plates so inexpensive fun is available.